epage/cargo-script-mvs/0000-cargo-script.md

 - Can we have both script stability and make it easy to be on the latest edition?
 - Could somehow "lock" to what is currently in the shared script cache to avoid each script getting the latest version of a crate, causing churn in `target/`?
-- Should rustup associate `.rs` files with `cargo-eval`?
-  - Some descendants of `cargo-script` use an alternative extension for this (`.ers`, `.crs`) but other languages, like Python, do not try to make such distinguishments.
-  - Most people would likely want the editor to be the default association
 - Since single-file packages cannot be inferred and require an explicit `--manifest-path`, is there an alternative shorthand we should provide, like a short-flag for `--manifest-path`?